The Mosman Anglican Church. Qld. Australia

 The most noticeable feature of communes, established since the New Testament times, is that they only last a short time.
 The vast majority come and go in two generations.
 The main reason probably has to do with the tendency of communes to base their existence on an unrealistic utopian dream.

 ii] False theology - a fundamentalist apocalyptic pseudo theology bearing little relationship to the teachings of the Bible.
-The gullible are very easily led away by weird and wonderful ideas, but very soon get disheartened when their unrealistic expectations fail to eventuate.
+The gullible are very easily led away by weird and wonderful ideas, but are quickly disheartened when their unrealistic expectations fail to eventuate.

-iii] Happiness in community - the false view, that given the right structure in society, mankind can live in a loving relationship.
-This idealized view of brotherly love soon founders on mankind's natural selfishness.
+iii] Happiness in community - the false view that when given the right structure in society mankind can live in a loving relationship.
+This idealized view of brotherly love soon founders on mankind's natural selfishness (original sin).
 True relationships are not achieved by structural change, but by inward renewal.

 iv] Attracts cranks.
-So often, communes have tended toward the "crack pot" fringe of Christianity.
+Communes tend toward the "crack pot" fringe of Christianity.
 Very few fall into the conservative evangelical mould.

 v] Isolated.
 The majority of communities have tended to alienate themselves from the wider community.
 Little meaningful contact has been the result.
 The view has prevailed that the world is evil and doomed to destruction and that they, the "remnant", must abandon it.